chandradutta/DL_Assignment_2/README_PartA.md

 ## 2. CNN Model Explanation
 The CNN model used in this assignment consists of multiple convolutional layers followed by max-pooling layers.
 Batch normalization and dropout are applied for regularization.
 The architecture can be customized by adjusting parameters such as the number of filters, kernel size, activation function, etc.
+## 3. Model Training
+The model is trained using the data augmentation method in Keras to enhance performance and outcomes of machine learning models.
+Initially, images from the training directory are resized to 128x128 dimensions.
+The training images are then fitted to the compiled model using the `model.fit()` function, specifying the number of epochs for training.